Will delta-8 make you fail a drug test? The rise of this cannabinoid brought the question of delta-8 and drug testing. We have some answers.

 The hemp plant contains over 100 different chemical compounds known as cannabinoids.
 Delta-8 THC is a minor cannabinoid naturally present in cannabis plants in trace amounts (less than 1%).
 Similarly to cannabinol (CBN), delta-8 is a byproduct of THC, produced when the hemp plant is exposed to oxygen during storage.
 According to the National Cancer Institute, delta-8 displays anti-anxiety, pain-relieving, antiemetic (prevents nausea and vomiting), appetite-stimulating, and neuroprotective properties .

 Delta-8 THC is different from traditional delta-9 THC — or the main form of THC in cannabis.
-Delta-8 is an analog of delta-9 or a molecule with a similar structure that displays minor but significant differences.
+Pure delta-8 is an analog of delta-9 or a molecule with a similar structure that displays minor but significant differences.
 Think of delta-8 THC as a delta-9 THC’s sister molecule that features different effects in the body.

 While delta-9 exhibits potent psychotropic effects and gives a more intense “high,” delta-8 doesn’t go as strong.
 Like all types of THC, delta-8 will get you high, especially if you have low tolerance for cannabis.
 But, you will experience a mild and pleasant high that keeps you clear-headed — without the anxiety or paranoid feeling commonly expressed by delta-9.
 The intoxicating effect caused by both delta-8 and delta-9 THC comes from their ability to bind to the CB1 receptors in the brain.
 These receptors are part of the body’s endocannabinoid system and produce that mind-altering, “stoned” effect.